 Use Wheel Ramps/Risers

 When you’re using your lawn mower frequently in the summer, you want to store it in a place that gives you easy access to it.
-One of the best ways to have easy access and gain some extra space is to build a shelving unit with a ramp or riser attached to it.
+One of the best ways to have easy access and gain some extra space is to build a shelving unit with a riser or some curb ramps attached to it.

 This is another solution that requires some construction know-how, but it’s an excellent way to store smaller lawn mowers.
 You use a ramp to put the lawn mower on top of the platform, and underneath, you can store anything you need—gas cans, tools, lawn clippers, etc.